 The Multi-Hazard Early Warning System with a Focus on Flood Risk Management project, launched in April 2015, and implemented by the WB, supported the Government of Niger’s action plan for information management and EWS.
 The project objective was to improve management of risk knowledge and to develop operational procedures for early warning systems.

-The first component was the development of operational procedures for early warning and response:
+Component 1: development of operational procedures for early warning and response:

 - Define DRR National Platform members’ roles and responsibilities vis-à-vis risk analysis, monitoring, early warning, dissemination, response and feedback;